José Quintana

-José Guillermo Quintana (born January 24, 1989) is a Colombian-American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Chicago White Sox, Chicago Cubs, Los Angeles Angels, San Francisco Giants, Pittsburgh Pirates, St. Louis Cardinals, New York Mets, and Milwaukee Brewers.
+José Guillermo Quintana (born January 24, 1989) is a Colombian-American professional baseball pitcher for the Colorado Rockies of Major League Baseball (MLB).
+He has previously played in MLB for the Chicago White Sox, Chicago Cubs, Los Angeles Angels, San Francisco Giants, Pittsburgh Pirates, St. Louis Cardinals, New York Mets, and Milwaukee Brewers.

 Quintana pitched in Minor League Baseball for the Mets and New York Yankees organizations before becoming a free agent and signing with the White Sox before the 2012 season.
 He made his MLB debut in 2012, and was named an All-Star in 2016.
 The White Sox traded Quintana to the Cubs during the 2017 season, and he played for the Angels and Giants during the 2021 season.
 Quintana became a free agent after the 2022 season, and signed a contract with the Mets for the 2023 season.
 After becoming a free agent following the 2024 season, he signed with the Brewers for the 2025 season.
+After becoming a free agent again following the 2025 season, he signed with the Rockies for the 2026 season.